 4 – Skin and Bones

-Whether it be out at a fast-food restaurant or home, it is important that you select foods wisely.
-Here are some simple guidelines as a start to selecting healthier food options.
+Whether it be out at a fast-food restaurant or at home, it is important that you select foods wisely.
+Here are some simple guidelines to follow.

-Avoid simple carbohydrates such as white bread, white rice, doughnuts, white tortillas, and bagels.
+Avoid simple carbohydrates such as white bread, rice, doughnuts, tortillas, and bagels.

-Instead, aim for healthy carbohydrates such as whole oats, whole wheat products (not enriched), brown rice, yams, corn tortillas, and watch out for sodium and sugar content.
+Instead, aim for healthy carbohydrates such as whole oats, whole wheat products (not enriched), brown rice, yams, as well as corn tortillas, and watch out for sodium and sugar content.

-Avoid high-fat proteins such as beef patties, fried chicken, and meats high in sodium such as sliced turkey
+Avoid high-fat proteins such as beef patties, fried chicken, and meats high in sodium, like sliced turkey and ham.

-Instead, go with proteins such as egg whites, healthy fish such as cod and salmon, lean cuts of beef, lean poultry, and soy.
+Instead, choose protein like egg whites, healthy fish, lean cuts of beef, lean poultry, and soy.

-Feel free to load up on vegetables if they are made available.
-But avoid eating vegetables containing a lot of sodium, heavy sauces, or that provide little nutritional value.
+Load up on high-fiber vegetables if they are available, but avoid eating high-starch vegetables containing a lot of sodium, heavy sauces, or that provide little nutritional value.

 Fruits and Sugar

-Fruits also play a significant part in maintaining a healthy diet.
-However, drinks such as Jamba Juice smoothies contain extremely high levels of sugar such as 60 grams or more.
+Fruit plays a significant role in a healthy diet.
+However, drinks such as Jamba Juice smoothies contain incredibly high sugar levels and should be avoided.

-The best practice is to eat your fruits fresh and avoid juices or smoothies as they often contain more than the recommended daily intake of sugar.
+The best practice is to eat fresh fruit and avoid juices or smoothies, as they often contain more than the recommended daily intake of sugar.